appleraincoat/tp/docs/DeveloperGuide.md

 ## <u>Overall Help feature</u>

+#### Description
 The Help feature provides help to the user (depending on user input) by either giving details on how all commands are used in a new window, or a short description in the main window on how an individual, specified command is used.

 There are two types of help features
-1. Help (general)
-2. Help by **command**
+1. General `Help` Feature
+2. Command `Help`

 #### Key Components
-- HelpCommand: A command that, when executed, either shows a new window summarising help for all commands, or prints the help message in the Main Window for the requested command, depending on user input.
+- `HelpCommand`: A command that, when executed, either shows a new window summarising help for all commands, or prints the help message in the Main Window for the requested command, depending on user input.
-- HelpCommandParser: Processes the user input to instantiate the HelpCommand object appropriately to perform the correct action (the type of help to give, in this case help for all commands).
+- `HelpCommandParser`: Processes the user input to instantiate the HelpCommand object appropriately to perform the correct action (the type of help to give, in this case help for all commands).

-#### Overall Help Command Architecture
+#### Overall `Help` Command Architecture
 <puml src="diagrams/help/HelpCommand.puml" width="1000" />

-#### Help Command Sequence Diagram
+#### `Help` Command Sequence Diagram
 <puml src="diagrams/help/HelpSequenceDiagram.puml" width="1000" />

-### 1. Help (general)
+### 1. General `Help` Feature

+#### Description
-The help feature provides help to the user by showing a new window with a summary of how to use all commands, with the correct format and relevant examples.
+The `help` feature provides help to the user by showing a new window with a summary of how to use all commands, with the correct format and relevant examples.
 A link to the User Guide is also provided.

-#### Example Usage Scenario
+#### Component Interaction Details
 1. User launches the application.
 2. User executes `help`, wanting to get the help for all commands.
 3. `LogicManager` instantiates a `RealodexParser`, which parses the command into a `HelpCommand`.
 4. The `HelpCommand` is executed, showing a new window with help for all the features in Realodex.
 5. The GUI reflects that the help window is currently open.

+#### Example Usage Scenario
+1. User executes `help`, wanting to get the help for all commands.
+2. A new window opens with a summary of how to use all commands, with the correct format and relevant examples.

 #### Design Considerations